nithinsankarbahunadam/nithinsankarbahunadam/README.md

 - 👋 Hi, I’m @nithinsankarbahunadam
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Full Stack Development with MERN Specialization
-- 💞️ I’m looking to collaborate on HTML, CSS
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me nithinsankar456@gmail.com

 <!---